|

 In the morning they'd filmed one or more boxing gym scenes.

-(Remember that I do not believe in providing storyline spoilers myself [such generally becoming readily available Elsewhere notwithstanding], only indications of where I can be seen.)
+(Remember that I do not believe in providing storyline spoilers myself [such generally becoming readily available eventually Elsewhere notwithstanding], I only convey indications of where I can be seen.)

 I play a regular patron of a bar into which